ItsShamed/pufferpanel-graalvm-container/README.md

 # Pufferpanel with GraalVM as default JVM

+This repo contains the Dockerfiles of custom Pufferpanel images with GraalVM included.

+You can also use pull them from the GitHub container registry:
 - `latest` contains the dependencies for other servers (scrdc, NodeJS...)
 - `java` contains only GraalVM